Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 The psychiatrist noted Holmes' mental illness and how his personality shaped his awkward interactions with people as some key factors that led him to homicide.

-What Studies Show
+What Studies Show about Mental Illness and Mass Shootings

 To find out why mass shooters act as they do, Dr. Ira Glick led some researchers to study 35 mass shooting cases in the US dated between 1982 and 2019.

-The cases involved shooters who were caught and were brought to trial.
 Of the 35 mass shooters, medical evidence showed that 28 have mental illness diagnoses.
 Eighteen had schizophrenia, and the rest had other mental disorders, including bipolar and substance abuse disorders.

-Most interestingly, none of the 28 mass shooters received treatment or medication for their mental illness before their crimes.
+Interestingly, none of the 28 mass shooters received treatment or medication for their mental illness before their crimes.

 The researchers went on to study 20 other mass shooters who died at the crime scene.
 Out of these, 8 had schizophrenia, 7 had other mental disorders, while 5 had unknown diagnoses.
 Again, none was receiving treatment leading up to their mass shooting.